wtrep/shopify-backend-challenge-auth/README.md

 The authentification is handled through username and password.
 The password is kept hashed in the database using the Bcrypt cryptographic algorithm.

 ### Database
 The microservice needs to have access to a MySQL database located at `localhost:3306`.
 You can find the Terraform code for a GCP Cloud SQL instance in the [main repository](https://github.com/wtrep/shopify-backend-challenge/tree/master/terraform/cloud_sql).
-For local testing you can use the [mysql docker image](https://hub.docker.com/_/mysql).
 To allow access to Cloud SQL in GKE, you need to use the Cloud SQL sidecar proxy as shown in the [main repository](https://github.com/wtrep/shopify-backend-challenge/blob/master/kubernetes/image-microservice-deployment.yml).